ruihaijiang/activemq-demo/README.md

 ## The server

 - The server creates and runs a broker.
-- The server then creates a Publisher and a Consumer.
+- The server then creates a TopicProducer and a QueueConsumer.
-- The Publisher keeps sending messages to a topic.
+- The TopicProducer keeps sending messages to a topic.
-- The Consumer keeps reading messages from a queue.
+- The QueueConsumer keeps reading messages from a queue.

 ## The client
 - The client sends a message to the queue.